Wealthy longtime Democratic donors boosted Biden with big checks in the second quarter

 2. Trump continued to draw big donors to support his reelection.

-In June, Trump resumed in-person fundraisers for the first time since coronavirus distancing restrictions went into effect, helping raise millions of dollars for Trump Victory, the fundraising committee that brings in large checks for the Trump campaign and the Republican National Committee.
+In June, Trump resumed in-person fundraisers for the first time since coronavirus-distancing restrictions went into effect, helping raise millions of dollars for Trump Victory, the fundraising committee that brings in large checks for the Trump campaign and the Republican National Committee.
 Trump is scheduled to appear at a virtual fundraiser for Trump Victory, which would charge up to $100,000 per person, according to an invite.

-Among the top donors to Trump Victory in the second quarter were Marvel Entertainment chief executive Isaac Perlmutter and his wife Laura ($1.15 million); Robert Book, chairman of aircraft maintenance provider company Jet Support Services Inc., and his wife Amy ($1.16 million); and Douglas Scharbauer, a Texas-based businessman.
+Among the top donors to Trump Victory in the second quarter were Marvel Entertainment chief executive Isaac Perlmutter and his wife, Laura, ($1.15 million); Robert Book, chairman of aircraft maintenance provider company Jet Support Services, and his wife, Amy, ($1.16 million); and Douglas Scharbauer, a Texas-based business executive.

 The president’s family business continued to draw payments from his reelection effort, with Trump Victory spending another $401,000 at Trump properties in the second quarter, filings show.